ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/README.md

 For our course of *Hardware/Software Platforms* we have to implement the interface between a sensor and a computer through an FPGA.
-This repository will soon contain a lots of information explaining our work 📚.
+This repository will soon contain a lots of information explaining our work 📚 and a tutorial helping you to reproduce our prototype.

 We choosed a temperature sensor 🌡️ which will be connected to an FPGA through an **I²C** bus.

-Feel free to contact us for more explanations about this project :
+Feel free to contact us 📧 for more explanations about this project :
-* 📧 clementhoedenaeken@student.umons.ac.be
+*  clementhoedenaeken@student.umons.ac.be
+*